NordineOub/Database_With_PL-SQL/README.md

 This project is an example of using events and triggers in PL/SQL.
 This project creates a network of theater companies, their ticket and show management.
 The situation is explained with this E/A Class diagram :

 <img width="1091" alt="image" src="https://user-images.githubusercontent.com/75072085/165896180-81dd1d0a-e24f-48c3-afa0-c44f866e3ad8.png">

 There is also this relational model between each table :

 <img width="1147" alt="image" src="https://user-images.githubusercontent.com/75072085/165898656-2d5948b0-be56-48c1-b6cc-e465681b8b5a.png">

+## How to install it

+We created and managed this project with Oracle SQL, so our script may be not functional on other SQL database.
+You can try Oracle SQL online and for free here : https://livesql.oracle.com/

+Then we copy and run each sql file from part 1 to part 3.
+Finally you can write and check the results of the procedures and functions which we will detail below

 ## Conditions & Management
 ### Ticket Discount